This article explains how to install Home Assistant Core on Ubuntu, probably the most commonly used version of Linux for desktop computers.

 - Find Your IP Address Using the IP Terminal Command

-- Install Hass.io and Home Assistant
+- Home Assistant Onboarding

-- Configure Home Assistant
+- Step 4: Configuring Home Assistant

-- SSH access in Ubuntu
+- Step 5: Setup SSH Access in Ubuntu

 There are several reasons you might want Home Assistant running on Linux.
 At the time of my first Home Assistant setup I only had an old Raspberry Pi 2 lying around.
 I built my initial setup on the Pi but shortly after I wanted more power.